Empatica Embrace2 Seizure Watch: An epileptic’s honest review

 The Empatica Embrace2 seizure alert watch was bought for me following a significant increase in my tonic-clonic seizures.
 The Embrace2 was bought pretty soon after my last tonic-clonic seizure.
 I was alone waiting for a bus in the middle of the city centre with no friends or family around.
-My medical history was unknown to the medics and my family were only alerted by a kind member of the public who used my phone to reach out to them.
+My medical history was unknown to the medics and my family was only alerted by a kind member of the public who used my phone to reach out to them.

 I’ve had the Empatica Embrace2 seizure alert watch for 2 months now.
 It most certainly would’ve been useful during my last seizure, which is why I ended up with it in the first place.
 Luckily I haven’t had any seizures since the one pre-Embrace2, but I’ve still gotten a pretty good idea of how responsive it is and its pro’s and con’s.